ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 If this player is Knocked Down or Placed Prone (but not if they Fall Over) whilst in possession of the ball, the ball does not bounce.
 Instead, you may place the ball in an unoccupied square adjacent to the one this player occupies when they become Prone.

+*This Skill may still be used if the player is Prone.*

 #### SIDESTEP

 If this player is pushed back for any reason, they are not moved into a square chosen by the opposing coach.
 Instead you may choose any unoccupied square adjacent to this player.
 This player is pushed back into that square instead.
 If there are no unoccupied squares adjacent to this player, this Skill cannot be used.